pypy/pypy/pypy/doc/interpreter.rst

 on ``OperationErrors``.

-The interpreter implementation offers mechanisms to allow a caller to be unaware if a particular function invocation leads to bytecode interpretation or is executed directly at interpreter-level.
+The interpreter implementation offers mechanisms to allow a caller to be unaware of whether a particular function invocation leads to bytecode interpretation or is executed directly at interpreter-level.
 The two basic kinds of `Gateway classes`_ expose either an interpreter-level function to application-level execution (``interp2app``) or allow